ON WRITING FOR THE EAR

 Some years ago, back when Clinton still presided, I found myself in a Parisian lingerie boutique with my then-girlfriend.
 And I tried, as all men must, to appear harmless.

 I was in my mid-twenties then, living in Montmartre near the crypt where the Jesuits took their first vows of chastity.
-I was going to write fiction, speak French, learn to be a better man—all fantasies.
-But I tell you that lingerie was real.
-Though not especially comfortable for Then Girlfriend to wear.
-So instead of the Aubade Fleurs de Pommier bra-panty-garter ensemble, she bought pajamas, and the relationship never recovered.
+I was going to learn to write fiction, learn to speak French, learn to be a better man—all fantasies.
+But, I tell you, that lingerie was real, if not especially comfortable for Then Girlfriend to wear.
+So instead of the Aubade Fleurs de Pommier bra-panty-garter ensemble, she gravitated toward pajamas.
+Toward comfy clothes.
+Who could blame her?
+I think, for awhile, I blamed her.

 When Brevity agreed to publish my essay about that experience, "Future Ex Buys Pajamas," I asked if they might also like to post the audio version, and to my delight they eventually did.
 I wanted Future Ex to be experienced as audio; that's where the essay belonged.
 It's a confession.